bon-ami/jirrit/README.md

   - change a comment from a case
   - list my open cases
   - link a case to another
-  - reject a case from any known statues
+  - reject a case from any known statuses
-  - close a case to resolved from any known statues (change it to resolved)
+  - close a case to resolved from any known statuses (change it to resolved)
   - close a case with default design as steps (change it to resolved, adding test condition="none", steps="default design" and expectation="none")
   - close a case with general requirement as steps (change it to resolved, adding test condition="none", steps="general requirement" and expectation="none")
   - list watchers of a case